 The reason I wanted an older dog is that I did not have the time or energy to raise a puppy at that time.
 When I was at the animal shelter she caught my eye and I instantly fell in love with her friendly eyes and personality.

-After I was able to pick her up a few days later I did all the things a dog owner does and throughout the almost 6 years I have my Mopsy now we became very attached to each other.
+After I was able to pick her up a few days later I did all the things a dog owner does and throughout the almost 6 years I have had my Mopsy now we became very attached to each other.

 We try to take a long walk every day for the simple reason that it is something we both need.
 I need it to clear my mind after a long day and Mopsy just needs the exercise and running after a quiet day at home.